COMBINE-lab/alevin-fry-paper-scripts/README.md

 ### Gathering the samples

-To download all the experimental samples used in the manuscript, please run:
+To download all the experimental samples used in the manuscript, please run the following command.
+This script requires the [`fastq-dump`](https://ncbi.github.io/sra-tools/fastq-dump.html) to run.
 ```
 $./gather_samples.sh ../configs/config.json
 ```